CAPITAL CALL #11: WHY ICE MIGHT BE THE MOST EXPENSIVE TAX ON YOUR GROCERY BILL

 CAPITAL CALL #4: HOW GREECE SAVED ITSELF BY SCREWING EVERYONE ELSE

 This week, Quinn and Drew tackle trade wars, why tariffs age worse than milk, the hidden stupidity behind sales taxes, and the booming business of shipping empty containers across oceans.
 They dig into SpaceX's money machine, explain why manufacturing didn’t really "die," and marvel at a new $20K EV truck that's basically a grown-up Lego set.
+Plus: the guy who missed the Titanic because he hated fancy typewriters, Greece’s 1930s currency chaos, and why we're all secretly working for the IRS.

 CAPITAL CALL #3: BACK WHEN MUSSOLINI’S BROKERS BEAT EACH OTHER INSTEAD OF THE MARKET